 Use the resource below to answer the questions that follow.

 - How do external barriers help our immune system?
-What problems would we have if we did not have these barriers?

 - Where is mucus used as a barrier?